-Passive Management: The process or approach to operating or managing a fund in a passive or non-active manner, typically with the goal of tracking an index.
+Passive Management: The process or approach to operating or managing a fund in a passive or nonactive manner, typically with the goal of tracking an index.
 These funds are often referred to as index funds and differ from investment funds that are actively managed.

-Plan Administrative Costs: The costs associated with administering the plan and shared by all participants including audit and legal fees, participant communications costs, fiduciary services costs, investment advice fees, plan administrator costs, recordkeeping fees, and trustee/custodial fees.
+Plan Administrative Costs: The costs associated with administering the plan and shared by all participants including recordkeeping fees, trustee/custodial fees, fiduciary and plan administrator costs, on-line investment-advice tool fees, participant communications costs, and audit and legal fees.